methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-01-22-powercli-change-vsphere-iscsi-path-selection.md

 ---
   title: PowerCLI -- Change vSphere iSCSI Path Selection
   date: 2014-01-22 19:16:55
+excerpt: "Here is just a quick PowerCLI script to change all of your iSCSI datastores to \"Round Robin\" path selection.
+The default path selection for all..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Here is just a quick PowerCLI script to change all of your iSCSI datastores to "Round Robin" path selection.
 The default path selection